 If your fans are being controlled by software, select a different fan profile for each fan that ensures more aggressive cooling.

-The room is too hot
+The room is too hot (Open some windows)

 The external ambient temperature plays a big part in how hot your computer gets.